Endava/cats/README.md

         anotherTest: "value2"
 ```

-The `additionalProperties` element must contain the actual key-value pairs to be send within the requests and also a top element if needed. `topElement` is not mandatory.
+The `additionalProperties` element must contain the actual key-value pairs to be sent within the requests and also a top element if needed. `topElement` is not mandatory.
 The above example will output the following json (considering also the above examples):
 ```json